 The preparation of financial statements according to IFRS may require from the Directors, the use of estimates, assumptions and judgments, which influence the amounts included in the consolidated financial statements.
 The resulting accounting estimates, assumptions and judgments will, by definition, seldom equal the related actual results.
-The estimates and assumptions that have significant risk of material adjustment to carrying value of assets within the next financial year include depreciation (residual value), aircraft and engine valuation, maintenance reserves (estimation of level of maintenance reserves to be maintained) and recoverability of trade receivables.
+The estimates and assumptions that have significant risk of material adjustment to carrying value of assets within the next financial year include depreciation (residual value), aircraft and engine valuation.

-• Aircraft impairment
+• Aircraft and engine valuation